mikepray/goblin-crawl/README.md

 All items, features, and creatures use the same logic to randomly spawn.
 The `branchSpawnRates` is a list of branch/levels with a `spawnCHance` and `maxSpawnNum`.
 When the player descends a level, the game will check the branch spawn rate for that level and check the spawn chance.
 To force a creature to spawn in a given dungeon level, set the `spawnChance` to 100.
 The game will spawn up to `maxSpawnNum` (but not necessarily spawn the creature unless the `spawnChance` is 100).

 Currently, for a feature, item or creature to spawn in a level, it must have a `branchSpawnRate` for that level.

+## Combat

+There are the following skills that all actors (the player, NPCs, allies, and enemies) have, and can train:

+### Skill Descriptions

+- Cunning: the player's sneakiness, deceptiveness, ingenuity, and artfulness
+- Savagery: the ability of the player to inflict fearsome blows
+- Power: the natural reservoir of vital force that a player can project
+- Fortitude: the ability to shrug off injury, persist through pain or negative status effects
+- Armor: the ability of the player to leverage body armor to resist damage
+- Dodging: the ability of the player to avoid attacks

+### Skill Usage

+- Making an attack: Cunning, Savagery
+- Overcoming a target's damage resistance and armor: Cunning, Savagery
+- Dealing damage: Power
+- Resisting damage: Fortitude, Armor
+- Avoiding an attack: Dodging

+The skill progression is logarithmic.
+Any wielded or worn item can apply any multiplier to the player's natural skill

+Items like weapons apply a base modifier to the roll to hit, and use a dice roll to determine damage.
+E.g., a dagger might have a base attack bonus of 1 and a Cunning skill multiplier of 1.5.
+The player's Cunning skill might be 10:

+`Attack bonus: ln(10 * 1.5) = 2.7 + 1 = floor(3.7) = 3`

+The game rolls a dice and adds the attack bonus and compares to the target's Dodge roll, which includes the target's Dodge skill and any item multipliers.
+E.g., the target is wearing a shield that grants a +3 bonus and a 2x multiplier to the target's Dodge skill which is 8 base:

+`Dodge bonus: ln(8 * 2) + 3 = floor(5.7) = 5`

+The result is `1d20 + attack bonus compared to 10 + dodge bonus`

+If the attack hits, then the game compares the attacker's Cunning, Savagery, and Power to the defender's Fortitude and Armor with a bonus from the weapon's damage bonus